AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 Journeys in Journey canvas consist of a flexible graph of nodes and arrows representing any combination of events, dimension items, and filters.

 You can drag nodes on the canvas to rearrange the events and conditions of the journey.
+You can select multiple nodes by holding Command (on Mac) or Ctrl (on Windows).

-As you do, data updates accordingly.
+ As you rearrange the order of nodes in the journey, data updates accordingly.

 ### Combine nodes